-1. Challenges faced in past developing any applications.
-How did you handle it and conclusion.
+1. Challenges faced in the past developing any applications.
+How did you handle it and the conclusion?

-2. Situation when you have to change your work lifestyle.
+2. A situation when you have to change your work lifestyle.

-3. Situation when you conflict with your manager and how did you handle it.
+3. A situation when you conflict with your manager and how did you handle it.

 1. Design Snake And Ladder Game.

-Algorithms: Given circular linked list, detect loop in it.
+Algorithms: Given a circular linked list, detect a loop in it.

 Suggestion: Discuss with them like friends.
-Tell them all the approaches that comes to your mind.
+Tell them all the approaches that come to your mind.
 They are not going to ask you to code the solutions.

 Note: Above 2 telephonic interview was back to back.